lj-ditrapani/16-bit-computer-scala/README.md

 ----

 Overall steps
+- cpu needs carry & overflow flags (and Controller/Executor as well)
 - cpu
 - Computer step function
     - interrupt enable & vector (not double buffered)
-- gamepad (seperate thread?)
+- gamepad (separate thread?)
-- may need to put computation in a service or task that runs in a seperate thtread?
+- may need to put computation in a service or task that runs in a separate thread?